Driving License in Singapore

 Key Takeaways

-in Singapore, the cost of a Certificate of Entitlement (COE) can often exceed the price of a car itself?
+In Singapore, the cost of a Certificate of Entitlement (COE) can often exceed the price of a car itself?
 This unique aspect of car ownership in Singapore highlights the intricate scene of driving regulations and costs.
-For local resident or an expat, understanding these nuances is crucial for understanding the roads of this busy city-state.Foreign license holders can convert their licenses by passing the Basic Theory Test and meeting specific documentation requirements.
+For locals and expats alike, understanding these nuances is crucial for navigating the roads of this bustling city-state.Foreign license holders can convert their licenses by passing the Basic Theory Test and meeting specific documentation requirements.

 the city's efficient public transport system often makes owning a car a luxury rather than a necessity.
 The process begins with passing the Basic Theory Test (BTT) and the Final Theory Test (FTT), followed by a practical driving test, which costs SGD 33 (~USD 24, ~EUR 22).
 For foreigners, converting an existing license involves passing the BTT and paying a conversion fee of SGD 50 (~USD 36, ~EUR 33).